CforCarson/Interactive-3D-Character-Animation-and-Motion-Dynamics/README.md

 ### Visual Effects
 - Use natural language commands in chat to change visual effects
   - Examples: "Make it night", "Can you make it rain?", "Show me a sunset"
+- Use visual effects buttons to toggle between day, night, and sunset modes
+- Toggle weather effects like rain and snow

 ### Chat Interaction
 - Type messages in the chat input